- What are the rules?

 Because attribution is so tricky, attacks from hacktivist groups can easily be misattributed to nation-state adversaries, upsetting plans and strategies put in place by military leaders.

-US Government leaders have expressed concern over recent threats of cyberattacks against Russia from civilians.
+U.S. government leaders have expressed concern over recent threats of cyberattacks against Russia from civilians.
 Knowing who is on the battlefield is essential to waging a successful campaign, kinetic or cyber.

 Civilians on both sides of Russia’s war against Ukraine have threatened to use their cyber skills to influence the outcome.
 The decentralized international activist and hacktivist group Anonymous has claimed responsibility for several attacks against Russia and Russian businesses in response to the war.